megancvitan/PHYS512-Computational-Physics/assignment_5/README.md

 * *noise.py* to get the noise model and whiten the data
 * *waves.py* to plot the noise model and matched filters

-I saved the generated figures for parts a) to d):
+I saved the generated figures for parts a) to d).
+They are also shown in the main file.
 * noise_models.png
 * matched_filters_plot.png
 * signal_to_noise_ratio_plots.png